First cabinet of Saad Hariri: PSP withdrawal

 On 2 August 2009, Walid Jumblatt withdrew his PSP from the governing March 14 alliance.
 The Future Movement said that though everyone had the right to adopt their independent agendas the March 14 coalition never rejected other parties.
 Mountain Unity bloc MP Fadi al-Aawar told the told FPM's Orange TV that Jumblat's withdrawal would not automatically mean his admission to the March 8 alliance.
 He also suggested that the alliance with March 14 was "out of necessity" and then had to end to pave the way for a new period.
-Jumblatt also told US charge d’affaires Michele Sison that both the STL was not strong enough to intimidate Syria and that "during that stage [of support for March 14], I was in a [state of] alienation which led me to use rhetoric that does not match [my] national heritage.
+Jumblatt also told US charge d’affaires Michele Sison that both the Special Tribunal for Lebanon (STL) was not strong enough to intimidate Syria and that "during that stage [of support for March 14], I was in a [state of] alienation which led me to use rhetoric that does not match [my] national heritage.
 I have now [restored] my real, natural and historical position."
 It was suggested that, as a result of statement during the weeks and months prior to his withdrawal, he had made the decision to withdraw based on growing dissent.